pgtipping/the-synth-rag/memory-bank/activeContext.md

-# Active Context - Updated on March 9, 2025 19:45 EST
+# Active Context - Updated on March 10, 2025 20:40 EST

 ## Current Work Focus

-The project is entering an enhancement phase focused on implementing value-adding features.
-We have completed the Example Prompts System implementation, which was the highest priority feature from Phase 1 of our enhancement plan.
+The project is entering an enhancement phase focused on implementing value-adding features and fixing critical issues.
+We have completed the Example Prompts System implementation and fixed the documents page issue.

+### Recent Fixes

+#### Documents Page Issue

+- ✅ Identified and fixed HTTP 500 error on the documents page
+- ✅ Root cause: SQL query referenced a non-existent "use_case" column in the database
+- ✅ Solution:
+  - Removed "use_case" column from SQL query and DocumentRow interface
+  - Updated document normalization logic to handle missing fields
+  - Documents API now returns data correctly

 ### Example Prompts System Implementation Progress